groc-prog/pyneo4j-ogm/README.md

 - `*args`: Additional arguments that are passed directly to Neo4j's `AsyncDriver.driver()` method.
 - `**kwargs`: Additional keyword arguments that are passed directly to Neo4j's `AsyncDriver.driver()` method.

-The `connect()` method returns the client instance itself, so you can chain it right after the instantiation of the class.
-Here is an example of how to connect to a database:

 ```python
 from pyneo4j_ogm import Pyneo4jClient